EPANET-Project/epanet-python/epanet-toolkit/README.md

 ## Features

-`epanet-toolkit` makes EPANET a fully fledged Python extension.
+`epanet-toolkit` makes EPANET a fully fledged Python extension with:

- - Full access to the epanet-solver and epanet-output library APIs
+ - full access to the epanet-solver and epanet-output library APIs
  - Python integration at the speed of C
+ - EPANET warning and error codes thrown as Python exceptions
- - Pythonic warnings and exceptions
+ - Pythonic naming and return value handling
- - Enhanced support for enumerated types
+ - enhanced support for enumerated types

 ## Installation